2025 U.S. immigration enforcement protests: Illinois

-On January 25, a demonstration began at Water Tower Place in downtown Chicago, featuring multiple social justice speakers before participants marched to Trump Tower.
+On January 25, 2025, a demonstration began at Water Tower Place in downtown Chicago, featuring multiple social justice speakers before participants marched to Trump Tower.
 The demonstration was originally scheduled for President Trump's second inauguration on January 20, but was postponed due to severe weather conditions.
 Over 60 advocacy organizations were involved in the march.

 Indiana

-On January 30, a public demonstration was held in front of the Indiana Statehouse in Indianapolis in direct response to Governor of Indiana Mike Braun's executive order signed on January 28 mandating full state cooperation with federal immigration enforcement policies.
+On January 30, 2025, a public demonstration was held in front of the Indiana Statehouse in Indianapolis in direct response to Governor of Indiana Mike Braun's executive order signed on January 28 mandating full state cooperation with federal immigration enforcement policies.
 The demonstration had been organized by Act Now to Stop War and End Racism (A.N.S.W.E.R.)
 Indiana, drawing dozens of protesters.

 Iowa

-On June 10, hundreds of people gathered in Des Moines, specifically in the Iowa State Capitol, to show solidarity with immigrants.
+On June 10, 2025, hundreds of people gathered in Des Moines, specifically in the Iowa State Capitol, to show solidarity with immigrants.
 There were also protests in at least 30 other municipalities in the state, including the cities of Waterloo, Davenport and Fort Dodge.

 Massachusetts

-On June 9 and June 10, two separate demonstrations against the administration's deportation policies and response to the protests in Los Angeles were held in Boston.
+On June 9 and June 10, 2025, two separate demonstrations against the administration's deportation policies and response to the protests in Los Angeles were held in Boston.
 The first demonstration was held on Monday outside the Boston City Hall, and the second was held on Tuesday outside the Massachusetts State House.
 Officers from the Boston Police Department removed protestors who blocked Beacon Street, directly adjacent to the State House.
 Hundreds participated in both protests.

 Michigan

-On February 5, as part of a nationwide movement dubbed the 50501 movement, around 500 people gathered in Lansing, Michigan's state capitol.
+On February 5, 2025, as part of a nationwide movement dubbed the 50501 movement, around 500 people gathered in Lansing, Michigan's state capitol.
 Speakers criticized Trump's stance on Gaza and DEI, alongside his deportation efforts.

 Minnesota

+June 2025

 On June 3, the FBI and DHS sent personnel to a local Mexican restaurant in Minneapolis.
 Federal personnel were armed and in military uniform.
-Photos of the officials quickly went viral online in both 50501 movement and leftist communities which quickly lead to a street protest against the agents.
+Photos of the officials quickly went viral online in both the 50501 movement and leftist communities which quickly lead to a street protest against the agents.
 After being pressured by the crowd, the situation escalated to physical altercations between protesters and federal personnel.